The Szaferman Lakind Blog: News, Verdicts, and More.

 How Much is My Case Worth?
 New Jersey Law Now Requires Auto Insurance Companies to Disclose Policy Limits

-By: Thomas Manzo Many factors bear on the value of a personal injury case and, as such, the ability to predict a numeric value for a [...]
+By: Thomas Manzo Many factors bear on the value of a personal injury case and, as [...]

 Carrier That “Would Never Pay More Than $10K in Auto Accident” Settles for $75K After Opening Statement